69 Squadron (Israel): Thunder Squadron

-Four Israeli airmen, led by future squadron leader Dror Ben-David, travelled to the US in 1997 for the F-15E conversion course, and the first two aircraft landed in Hatzerim on January 19, 1998.
+Four Israeli airmen, led by future squadron leader Dror Ben-David, travelled to the US in 1997 for the F-15E conversion course.
+The first two aircraft landed in Hatzerim on January 19, 1998.
 16 aircraft had arrived by January 1, 1999, when the squadron was declared operational, and 10 days later the unit carried out it first operational sorties over southern Lebanon.
 Deliveries were completed in June 2000, by which time the squadron had taken part in operations in support of the May 2000 Israeli withdrawal from Lebanon.

 The squadron has since undertaken numerous missions during the Second Intifada and Operation Cast Lead.
 During the Second Lebanon War the Hammers flew 1,400 sorties, totalling 2,300 flying hours, more than any other IAF combat unit.
 During this conflict, the Ra'am's long range and endurance served it well in the close support role, as the aircraft could carry more munitions and remain on station longer than any other strike aircraft.
-It is these capabilities that place 69 Squadron at the forefront of Israel's strategic arm, and it is thus this unit that is reputed to have undertaken Operation Orchard, the destruction of a Syrian nuclear site on September 6, 2007.
-The squadron has also been linked to a possible Israeli strike against the Iranian nuclear program.
+It is these capabilities that place 69 Squadron at the forefront of Israel's strategic arm, and it this unit that is reputed to have undertaken Operation Orchard, the destruction of a Syrian nuclear site on September 6, 2007.
+The squadron has been linked to a possible Israeli strike against the Iranian nuclear program.

-Since its reactivation, the 69 Squadron has also undertaken multiple deployments abroad.
+Since its reactivation, the 69 Squadron has undertaken multiple deployments abroad.
 It was the first Israeli unit to participate in exercise Red Flag in October 1998, and has taken part in several Red Flags since.
-It has also deployed to Turkey, Italy and Greece on several occasions, and three aircraft participated in the 2001 RAF Waddington International Air Show.
+It has deployed to Turkey, Italy and Greece on several occasions, and three aircraft participated in the 2001 RAF Waddington International Air Show.